typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 I built [Watchtower](http://gowatchtower.com) with a few other guys from [Room 77](http://room77.com/?new=1) for Jason Calcanis's LAUNCH hackathon.
 It's a service that watches your competitors' websites and lets you know when they change certain things.
 This is good for detecting their A/B tests, new marketing campaigns, etc.

-{% imgcap center http://i.imgur.com/s5LfeW8.png Watchtower vs Amazon. %}
+{% imgcap center http://i.imgur.com/s5LfeW8.png Watching Amazon's top ad. %}

 We unexpectedly made it past the first couple judging rounds.
 Before we knew it we were presenting to an audience of 1,000+ conferencegoers in a huge auditorium.
 I'm including this embarrassing video for completeness.

 {% youtube 812vR1rHttg %}

 I'd love to work more on Watchtower because I think the idea is really compelling.
 Unfortunately it's hard to corral 4 hackathon participants to work on things long term.
-We are in the process of selling Watchtower.
-Drop me a line (watchtower@ianww.com) if you're interested.
+We are in the process of selling Watchtower.  (watchtower@ianww.com if you're interested).

 ## Asterank